fussgaenger/Portland_Digital_Twin/README.md

 The GTFS Data Loader can be run by executing `GTFS_Data_Loader.exe` in folder `GTFS_Data_Loader`

-Different versions of the Unity project can be run by executing `TriMet_Portland_DigitalTwin.exe` in folders
+Different versions of the Portland Digital Twin can be run by executing `TriMet_Portland_DigitalTwin.exe` in folders

 1. `Digital_Twin_Vanilla_Fullscreen`
 2. `Digital_Twin_Vanilla_Windowed`